segersniels/bndl/crates/bndl_cli/README.md

-      --no-bundle          Disable automatic bundling of internal monorepo dependencies -m, --minify             Minify the output bundle -w, --watch              Experimental: watch the input files for changes and recompile when they change -h, --help               Print help
+      --no-bundle          Disable automatic bundling of internal monorepo dependencies -m, --minify             Minify the output bundle -w, --watch              Experimental: watch the input files for changes and recompile when they change --exec <exec>        Experimental: use in conjunction with --watch to execute a command after each successful compilation
+  -h, --help               Print help
   -V, --version            Print version
 ```